Authentic New Orleans bread pudding with French bread, milk, eggs, sugar, vanilla, spices, and served with a Bourbon sauce.

 - 1 cup raisins (soaked an hour or two in 1/4 cup bourbon)

 - 1/4 teaspoon allspice

 - 3 Tbsp unsalted butter, melted

 - 1/2 cup (1 stick) butter, melted

 - 1 egg

 - 1 cup Kentucky bourbon whiskey

-3 Pour butter into the bottom of a 9x13 inch baking pan.
+3 Pour the melted butter into the bottom of a 9x13 inch baking pan.
 Coat the bottom and the sides of the pan well with the butter.
-Pour in the bread mix and bake at 350°F for 35-45 minutes, until set.
+Pour the bread milk and egg mixture into the baking pan.
+Bake at 350°F for 35-45 minutes, until the liquid has set.
 The pudding is done when the edges start getting a bit brown and pull away from the edge of the pan.
 Can also make in individual ramekins.

-Serve with bourbon whiskey sauce on the side; pour on to taste.
+Serve the bread pudding with bourbon whiskey sauce on the side; pour on to taste.
 Best fresh and eaten the day it is made.